 4. Portable basketball hoops.
 These are not allowed to remain on the streets or the sidewalks when not in use; they must be moved back onto your private lot!
 Violations can be reported to Grand Junction Code Enforcement.

 5. Snow removal.
 Snow must be removed within 24 hours after snow stops and there is more than 2" accumulation.
 The city of Grand Junction can assess fines if public sidewalks are not cleared according to those guidelines.
 The HOA will remove snow from the sidewalks around the park/common area and the mailbox areas.
 Homeowners/residents are responsible for removing snow from the sidewalks in front of their homes, from their individual driveways and their private walks.

 REMINDER: Please remember that Colorado law prohibits parking your vehicle within 15' of a FIRE HYDRANT!!!
 It has been reported that many residents/visitors to Brookside are violating this.
 The police/sheriff will be called and tickets will be issued.

-All questions should be directed to Becky at email@example.com.
+All questions should be directed to email@example.com.
 We are excited to work with you and assist you in the support of your HOA.
 Please let us know how we may serve your needs!